NhanThai0501/codepath-/README.md

 # iOS101
-First iOS app for iOS101 course from CodePath
+The first iOS app for the iOS101 course from CodePath add some new labels and adjust the font size